 These control the color display for Pattern Clips.

 - Note - Uses the parent pattern's (notes & event) colors.
 Note color is set from within the Piano roll.
-Event data always displays in pink, so anyone uncomfortable about being seen using
+Event data defaults to pink, so anyone uncomfortable about being seen using

 pink in the Playlist needs to 'suck it in' and stop being a 'big cry baby' about it.
-Alternatively, don't use this setting.
+Alternatively, change the note color for the channel.

 - Pat - Uses the parent pattern's color settings.

 The Picker Panel (Alt+P) is a Pattern, Audio and Automation Clip manager / browser.
 It shows all Clips in the project, accessed with the filter switches at the top of the panel.
 Click and drag from this list to the Playlist or click to select, then click on the Playlist to place.
 Use it to rename and color Clips, auto-select and delete all unused Clips, freeze Patterns, reorder patterns etc. NOTE: Each Clip type has a comprehensive Right-Click menu available on the Clips in the list.

 - Filter Switch Options (Right-Click) - Select All or Unused (not in Playlist) Clips.
 Sort Clips by Name, Color or Mixer Track Number (Audio Clips).

 - Panel Options - See the Playlist Menu > Picker Panel section for features and controls of the panel.